ohbm/osr2020/watch.md

 title: Watch
 ---

 For the first time in OHBM and OSR history, we will be broadcasting all the scheduled OSR material live to anyone who would like to tune in!
+All broadcast will also remain on YouTube, so you can watch back at a time zone convenient you.

 # Where will you be watching from?!

 We'd love to see where you are watching from!
-We'd also love to help your colleagues find you so you can watch the action in the OSR together, and share the experience!
+We'd also love to help your colleagues find you, so you can watch the action in the OSR together and share the experience!

 <div align="center">
 <iframe src="https://www.google.com/maps/d/u/0/embed?mid=1D1GeMmfc14zmYXt9059h5-op8n8x72mq" width="640" height="480"></iframe>